-The UV Light Bricklet is discontinued.
-We are selling our remaining stock.
+The UV Light Bricklet is discontinued and is no longer sold.
 The UV Light Bricklet 2.0 is the recommended replacement.

 The UV Light Bricklet can be used to extend the features of Bricks with the capability to measure UV light.
 The measured UV light can be read out in µW/cm².
 1 µW/cm² equals 0.004 UV Index.
 With configurable events it is possible to react on changing values without polling.